Roof cleaning: Cleaning apparatus

 One safe and effective means to clean a roof is an electric agricultural sprayer system, as originally developed in Florida, USA in the early 1990s.
 The equipment is used to apply a cleaning solution (typically containing bleach) that kills the algae, bacteria, mold, mildew, moss, fungus and other organic organisms growing on the roof.
 This process is referred to as soft washing.
 The equipment does not use pressure or mechanical means to clean the roof.
 Using a pressure washer, or any other gas powered device, to clean a roof at more than 100 PSI can damage the roof.
-The U.S. based Asphalt Roofing Manufactureres' Association specifies the use of a bleach cleaning solution, without the use of a pressure washer, to remove algae from a roof.
+The U.S. based Asphalt Roofing Manufacturers' Association specifies the use of a bleach cleaning solution, without the use of a pressure washer, to remove algae from a roof.
 ARMA discourages the use of a pressure washer, a flat-surface cleaner or any other mechanical device to clean a roof.
-Safe, effective soft washing cannot be achieved with a pressure washer, as the Venturi device (downstreaming) cannot achieve sufficient strength solution to kill the organisms, cleaning the roof.
+Safe, effective soft washing cannot be achieved with a pressure washer, as the Venturi device (downstreaming) cannot achieve sufficient strength of solution to kill the organisms, cleaning the roof.
 Use of different tips on the pressure washer, so that it drops the pressure down to around 500 psi or less, relies on the pressure of the equipment, and not the chemicals, to clean the roof.

 Never use a pressure washer as this may damage the roof.
 Roof cleaning devices exist that may minimize the spread of airborne radioactive materials (in contaminated areas) and other harmful materials, such as asbestos.
 Specialized robots have been designed to facilitate cleaning roofs.